 Laos, or the Lao People's Democratic Republic, is one of the remaining Communist countries.
 The country's only political party is the Lao People's Revolutionary Party, whose general secretary, Bounnhang Vorachith, is also the president.

-North Korea is considered to be a Communist country; however, it does not consider itself to be one.
-North Korea is a “dictatorship of people’s democracy.”
-After the collapse of the Soviet Union, North Korea revised its constitution to remove all references to Marxism-Leninism.
+North Korea is considered a Communist country; however, it does not consider itself one.
+North Korea is a "dictatorship of people's democracy."
+After the Soviet Union collapsed, North Korea revised its constitution to remove all references to Marxism-Leninism.
 All references to Communism were removed from the North Korean Constitution in 2009.

 - North Korea